 Through a series of workshops with local stakeholders and business owners, we worked to activate publicly accessible spaces along commercial corridors.
 Lively, well-used public spaces support a dynamic downtown culture.

 The Southern downtown area is surrounded on three sides by highways which can make those areas feel isolated.
-Intentionally creating connections across those highways edges helps the downtown feel more integrated with nearby neighborhoods, and encourages the flow of community members in either direction.
+Intentionally creating connections across those highways edges helps the downtown feel more integrated with nearby neighborhoods.

 A thriving downtown region depends upon a diverse range of urban activities that extend beyond traditional work hours.
 Expanding public transportation, activating public spaces, and increasing residential development makes the area accessible for a wider range of community members.
 By building out a social infrastructure to support more Houstonians, the city sets the stage for future investment.